 The passenger is recommended to check-in at least 240 minutes prior to scheduled departure time of the flight on which they hold a reservation in order to permit completion of government formalities and departure procedures.
+Exception applies for Auckland, Cairo, Keflavik, Munich & Guanacaste: passengers are recommended to check-in at least 180 minutes prior to scheduled departure time of the flight on which they hold a reservation in order to permit completion of government formalities and departure procedures.

-(2) Time limit
+(2) Time Limit

-Passengers must check-in, with their baggage, if any, at least 60 minutes prior to scheduled departure time (exception for flights departing from Toronto Billy Bishop (YTZ), passengers much check-in, with their baggage, if any, at least 30 minutes prior to scheduled departure time.
+For all flights, passengers must check-in, with their baggage, if any, at least 60 minutes prior to scheduled departure time (exception for domestic flights departing from Toronto Billy Bishop (YTZ): passengers must check-in, with their baggage, if any, 30 minutes prior to scheduled departure time.